yonnyzohar/zImporter_PIXI/README.md

 * Import and manage scenes and graphical hierarchies from **zStudio**
 * Works with **PixiJS** to display and interact with imported assets
-* Provides a flexible and easy-to-use API for handling assets and scenes
+* Provides a flexible and easy-to-use API for handling assets and scenes.

+* Download zStudios to get started: https://zstudiosltd.com/

 ## Installation